alexander-marquardt/lexavideo/README.md

 Before running LexaVideo
 ------------------------

-Lexalink requires that Python and the Google AppEngine are installed on your local computer.
+LexaVideo requires that Python and the Google AppEngine are installed on your local computer.
 This software was tested with AppEngine release 1.9.20, and Python 2.7

-Lexavideo uses yeoman, grunt, and bower as part of our build system.
+LexaVideo uses yeoman, grunt, and bower as part of our build system.
 Make sure that you have node.js installed, and are able to execute grunt.

 How to run LexaVideo